srobo/kitbook/asset-tracking.md

 As in the *commission* stage, an asset's physical and functional condition must be updated appropriately in its record once it has been tested.
 If the asset is in full working order it is ready for use.
 If the asset is broken then it may be possible to repair it.
 In some situations it is either not cost effective or not possible to repair an asset.
 When this occurs, the asset is no longer useful to SR and will be *decommissioned* and *disposed* of.

 #### Repair

+If an asset is found to be broken, it may be possible to repair it.
+An example of this is a motor board that has a cracked case.
+It is trivial to replace the broken parts of the case and therefore allow the motor board to once again be used (after being retested).

 #### Modify

+Throughout the lifetime of an asset it may be necessary to perform modifications to it.
+This may be to add extra functionality, improve reliability or to fix a known problem.
+For most assets the opportunity to perform these modifications is at the Kit Collation Event, run by the Hardware Production Coordinator.
+If modifications are required they will perform them as necessary.

+When modifications are made to an asset it is important to track the changes in its Inventory record.
+These generally take the form of *modification flags* that indicate if a particular asset has been modified.
+If a modification across all assets of a given type is planed, for example soldering on an extra component to all motor boards, then all motor board Inventory records should be updated to indicate that none of them have received the modification.
+Once each asset is modified, its Inventory record must be updated appropriately.

 #### Decommission
 #### Disposal